-If it takes longer than a second for you to make the final step in joining wire to rail, or if there is always a lot of solder on your joints, you really do need to look at the technique being used, the soldering tip and Iron you are using AND your solder and flux choices... or perhaps get in some practice to get that right.
+If it takes longer than a second for you to make the final step in joining wire to rail, or if there is always a lot of solder on your joints, you really do need to look at the technique being used, the soldering tip, the iron you are using and your solder and flux choices... or perhaps get in some practice to get that right.

-(PS: If you just can't get it to work for you, maybe we need to discuss it in detail with you & refine your techniques - if so, feel free to drop in, email or call us if you'd like some "one on one" advice or help)
+If you just can't get it to work for you, maybe we need to discuss it in detail with you and refine your techniques.
+If so, feel free to drop in, email or call us if you'd like some "one on one" advice or help.

-On the next page... we move on to some tips and basic advice for brass kit construction conce preparing parts & soldering metal kits
+On the next page... we move on to some tips and basic advice for brass kit construction